gyliu513/magnum/specs/open-dcos.rst

 Problem Description
 ===================

-Containers are the first citizen in Magnum, but the concept of container is not only limited in docker container, but also others, such as AppC, linux container etc. Magnum now mainly focusing on docker container management integration, it can now work well with Mesos, Kuernetes and Swarm.
-But most of those COE are focusing on docker management and they cannot manage other containers, such as AppC, linux container etc.
+COEs (Container Orchestration Engines) are the first citizen in Magnum, there are different COEs in Magnum now including Kubernetes, Swarm and Mesos.
+All of those COEs are focusing docker container management, the problem is that the concept of container is not only limited in docker container, but also others, such as AppC, linux container etc, Open DC/OS is planning to support different containers by leveraging Mesos unified container feature and the Open DC/OS has a better management console for container orchestration.

 Currently, Magnum provides limited support for Mesos Bay as there is only one framework named as Marathon running on top of Mesos.
 Compared with Open DC/OS,